 Disclaimer: if any of this is seen as offensive, it’s not meant to be – even if I did want to make some points.
 But I could always restate.

 I remember back in 2001 that Autronica was a member of the J Consortium.
 It aimed at defining a standard for real-time Java, (NIST was in it, and the work was backed by HP, Microsoft, and Newmonics etc.).
 I was at two meetings, one at Ericsson at Älvsjö, Stockholm in 1999, and one in Karlsruhe, Germany in 2001.
-On this last meeting I also attended the Embedded Systems messe in Nürnberg in Germany (I think it’s called Embedded World now).
+On this last meeting I also attended the Embedded Systems messe in Nürnberg (Nuremberg) in Germany (it’s called Embedded World now).
 I found a very interesting guy with a small company who talked about “reactive systems”.
 He was from Switzerland.
 What I heard was familiar and alien at the same time.
 Didn’t we at Autronica make reactive systems; hadn’t I for one, written highly reactive systems in the occam 2 programming language for more than ten years?
 What’s more reactive than collecting real-time data from the combustion chambers of the diesel engines of some 50% of the world’s largest ships – and do real-time calculations on the data – aligning the samples with pins on the flywheel to get the right rotation angle?
-As I learnt a rotary engine like that doesn’t rotate evenly, the angular speed varies around one rotation!
+As I learned, a rotary engine like that doesn’t rotate evenly, the angular speed varies around one rotation.
 We even had to take that into consideration because the equation for delivered power is very dependent on accurate angular measurements.
 We had 32 samples for each rotation on up to 16 (I think) cylinders, and these engines I seem to remember went to about 1000 RPM (and much more if turbine engine).
 When I came back to work I started a discussion thread about reactive systems.

 Where the J Consortium failed on Java and the JVM intricacies and its applicability to real-time, Martin Odersky at EPFL around the same time designed Scala and had it run on the JVM.